tristancgardner/macos-dictate/README.md

 #### c.
 Install Whisper from GitHub

-Install the latest version of OpenAI Whisper directly from the GitHub repository:
+Install the latest version of OpenAI Whisper directly from the GitHub repository to utilize most recent ASR updates (as opposed to using `pip install openai-whisper`):

 ```bash
 pip install git+https://github.com/openai/whisper.git
 ```

 ### 5. Grant Permissions

+_You can skip this step and enable permissions once you run the application later on._

 #### a.
 Accessibility Permissions